cfelegy/deploys/README.md

 - `aspnet` -- deployment scripts for an ASP.Net Core website running under Alpine, behind an nginx reverse-proxy.
 Complete with LetsEncrypt support out of box.
 Assumes the application is backed with PostgreSQL.
+- `ops` -- daily operations scripts, currently contains an automated database backup.
+Backups are offshored to an Azure blob container for safekeeping.

 ## Why Alpine?
 Alpine is cost-effective.
 Applications built with .NET Core seem to like a few